Southern Collard Greens

 History of Collard Greens

-Southern-style collard greens or Southern Collard Greens, as some call them, have a long history, stretching back centuries in Africa.
-Enslaved Africans, brought these dark green leafy greens over from Africa, planting them in the Southern soil.
+Southern-style collard greens have a long history stretching back centuries in Africa.
+Enslaved Africans brought these dark green leafy greens over from Africa, planting them in the Southern soil.
 Collard greens took root, becoming a beloved crop and a vital source of food.
-Collard greens, which are a part of the cabbage family, consist of green leaves that are high in vitamins, minerals, and antioxidants.
-They are also a good source of fiber, a delicious side for holiday or any day of the week.
+They are a part of the cabbage family, consisting of green leaves that are high in vitamins, minerals, and antioxidants.
+They are also a good source of fiber.

-What is Collard Greens Pot Liquor (Collard Greens Pot Likker)
+What is Pot Liquor (Collard Greens Pot Likker)

-Collard Greens Pot Likker is the flavorful, nutrient-rich liquid left over after cooking collard greens, (or any leafy greens like collard greens, mustard greens, or turnip greens).
+Pot Likker is the flavorful, nutrient-rich liquid left over after cooking leafy greens like collard greens, mustard greens, or turnip greens.
 The process of cooking greens releases many of their vitamins and minerals into the water.
-This makes pot likker a rich source of nutrients like iron, Vitamin A, Vitamin C, and especially Vitamin K. The pot likker absorbs the seasoning and the flavor of the smoked meat creating a rich and deeply savory juice.
+This makes pot likker a rich source of nutrients such as iron, Vitamin A, Vitamin C, and especially Vitamin K. The pot likker absorbs the seasoning and the flavor of the smoked meat creating a rich and deeply savory juice.

-Historically, African American were resourceful and used every part of the food cooked and collard greens pot likker was no exception.
-Pot likker was a way to turn what might seem like leftover liquid into a delicious and nutritious part of the meal.
-You can drink Pot likker directly, sop with cornbread, use it as a soup base or flavor enhancer.
-Whatever you do don’t discard it or you will be missing out on one of the best part of collard greens.
+Historically, African Americans were resourceful and used every part of the food they cooked.
+Collard greens pot likker was no exception.
+African Americans turned what might seem like leftover liquid into a delicious and nutritious part of the meal.
+You can drink Pot likker directly, sop with cornbread, use it as a soup base or even a flavor enhancer.
+Whatever you do, don’t discard it or you will be missing out on something special.

 Southern Collard greens